Complete Guide to Calcium Benefits and Supplements

 Finally, you should pay close attention to how much calcium you are taking — because when it comes to calcium, more may not always be better.

-Taking significantly more than the daily recommended amount of calcium can cause increased strain on kidneys, interfere with brain function, disrupt digestive function, and may even lead to heart problems.
+Taking significantly more than the daily recommended amount of calcium can cause increased strain on the kidneys, interfere with brain function, disrupt digestive function, and may even lead to heart problems.

 As with any kind of nutritional supplementation, consult with your doctor before you get started.